cui-shaobo/fancy-title/README.md

 ![Example Image](images/example.png)

-For example, the shorthand `RoBERTa` stands for the description "A Robustly Optimized BERT Pretraining Approach." `fancytitle` will evaluate how well the shorthand aligns with its description based on several metrics:
+For example, the shorthand `RoBERTa` stands for the description "A Robustly Optimized BERT Pretraining Approach." `fancy-title` will evaluate how well the shorthand aligns with its description based on several metrics:

 - **WordLikeness**: Measures how much the acronym resembles a valid word.
 - **WordCoverage**: Evaluates the degree to which the acronym covers the words in its description.